-Fig. 1: Summary of focus areas 11th Malaysia Plan
+Fig. 1: Summary of focus areas 11nth Malaysia Plan

-Fig. 2: Highlights 10th Malaysia Plan (2011-2015) achieved
+Fig. 2: Highlights 10th Malaysia Plan (2011-2015)-achieved

-Fig. 3: Government steps as to achieve green building development and the general public about the problems of the environment and our responsibility to future generations (Kibert, 2016).
+Fig. 3: Government steps as to achieve green building development in Malaysia.
+Figure 2 indicated the 10th Malaysia Plan (RMK-10) achievements in going green and sustainable development.

+Green Building Index (GBI) was used in the industry in Malaysia to promote sustainability recognized environment and height built between designers, engineers, developers, architects, contractors, planners and the general public about the problems of the environment and our responsibility to future generations (Kibert, 2016).

-Savings in water and energy, healthful indoor environment, improved connectivity to common transport and the implementation of recycling and greenery for their projects and decrease our influence on the environment can be offered by the GBI rating tool for the developer and the owner of the structure to plan and build Green (Liew, 2012).
+Savings in water and energy, healthful indoor environment, improved connectivity to common transport and the implementation of recycling and greenery for their projects and decrease our influence on the environment can be offered by the GBI rating tool for the developer and the owner of the structure to plan and build green (Liew, 2012).

 In Malaysia, they use Leadership and Environmental Design (LEED) as a sustainable guidance in enhancing green building technology and as a mark of quality and achievement in green buildings.
-As mention in master plan and 10th Malaysia plan, government has to introduce green lifestyle in order to preserve natural resources and enhance green concept in construction industry thus urban life quality for resident improved (Samari et al., 2013).
+As mention in master plan and 10th Malaysia Plan, government has to introduce green lifestyle in order to preserve natural resources and enhance green concept in construction industry, thus, urban life quality for resident improved (Samari et al., 2013).
 Figure 3 identify three steps that can be used by the government and practices to develop a green lifestyle in the construction industry.
-Further, this study review the application of green building barriers.